When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Performance-wise it doesn’t have the raw power of the Bafang, but the electric assist is much better suited to off-road riding, particularly technical ascents.

-This kit is designed for the serious enthusiast who want a super-powerful electric motor that can be easily customisable and also provide the fluid, natural feel of a torque sensor.
+This kit is designed for the serious enthusiast who wants a super-powerful electric motor that can be easily customisable and also provide the fluid, natural feel of a torque sensor.

 The CYC X1 Pro is the only kit featured here that I’ve not installed.
 It’s a very specialist e-bike motor, capable of producing up to 5000w of power with 250Nm of torque.